MovingBlocks/DestinationSol/README.markdown

 Warnings get posted if you get close to dangerous ships or may soon collide with something on your current course.
 Blue dots along the edge of the screen indicate a planet is nearby.

+Watch out about buying a new ship if you can only barely afford it - you might need to buy new compatible weaponry too!
+Also be careful not to actually re-buy the ship you're already in.

+Mercenaries will follow you around and should start with a compatible weapon again in v1.4.1.
+They'll pick up items as well and keep them, greedy little buggers!
+But then they drop everything again on death, so ...

 Controls
 --------